 If you've experienced weird appointments or reminders appearing in your iPhone's Calendar app, you may be afraid that you have got an iPhone calendar virus, or that your iPhone calendar has been hacked.
 What's more likely is that you have subscribed to a third-party calendar, which is generating annoying spam appointments.

+This kind of calendar is becoming prolific, with more and more cases, so you are most certainly not alone in seeing these annoying appointments appear on your iPhone.
 Thankfully, it should be easy to get rid of them and return your agenda to its normal state.
-Here's how to remove calendar spam on your iPhone.
+Here's how to remove calendar spam on your iPhone - and how to avoid falling foul to this sort of attack.

 Where does iPhone calendar spam come from?